A poster that talks about sublimation on wood and has colorful printed plaques on it.

 A digital heat press set to 375°F and 90 seconds presses a wood blank with sublimation transfer paper.

-• Align the Design: Place the sublimation print face down on the prepared wood surface.
-Use heat-resistant tape to secure it.
+1. Align the Design: Place print face down on wood and secure with heat-resistant tape

-• Protect the Setup: Cover the setup with butcher paper to prevent ink bleed and protect the press.
+2. Protect the Setup: Cover with butcher paper to prevent ink bleed

 Tip: If you notice fading or incomplete transfer, adjust the pressure or ensure your sublimation paper is fully aligned.